This little butcher shop in rural West Virginia is turning out world-class burgers

 When they opened their doors, they weren’t sure what to expect.
 “We had nothing on the shelves except condiments and chips,” Kate recalls.
 Still, they sold out of everything — and since then, they’ve made adjustments and adapted to their clientele, a mix of locals and weekenders from the Washington suburbs.
 They started out raising their own chickens, but feeding and caring for them while running the shop (and raising one and now two daughters) was too much.
 They tried serving lunch but couldn’t manage it at first.
 Now they’re offering the burger and an Italian sandwich along with a daily sandwich special.
 They’re up to four employees: three butchers and a part-time grocery manager.

 They’ve become part of the community, hosting dinner-and-movie nights in the parking lot, where they serve themed burgers and neighbors settle into lawn chairs.
 They donate fruits and vegetables from local farmers to the food bank.
-They buy animals raised by local Future Farmers of America kids at an annual auction that helps fund their college tuition.
+They buy animals raised by local National FFA Organization kids at an annual auction that helps fund their college tuition.

 “Some months we pay ourselves, some we don’t,” Kate says.